forestagostinelli/DeepCubeA/README.md

 # Setup
 For required python packages, please see requirements.txt.
-All packages should be able to be installed with pip or conda
+You should be able to install these packages with pip or conda

 Python version used: 3.7.2